Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives: Ethical Considerations

 \section{Ethical Considerations}

 We relied on crowd workers from Prolific to conduct the human evaluation.
 The annotators were paid £9.85--£10.59 per hour.
 All participants were shown a consent form containing the information and requirements regarding the study.
 They had to confirm their acceptance to be able to participate in the study.
 We provided an email address to contact us in case of problems during and after the study.
+The total cost of the annotation study including platform fees and taxes amounted to £511.64.

 In developing our emotion analysis framework, we are committed to ethical considerations surrounding the use of generated narratives.
 We recognize the potential for biases in emotion interpretation, which may inadvertently reinforce stereotypes or misrepresent certain emotion contexts.
 To mitigate these risks, we emphasize transparency in our methodology and provide access to our datasets and models, allowing others to examine and address ethical implications in their applications.
 Additionally, we advocate for thorough evaluation of the generated narratives to ensure they align with ethical standards and contribute positively to understanding human emotions.
 Our work poses a risk of automatic emotion manipulation through the intentional evocation of specific feelings and may also reinforce biases in emotion classification due to the repeated use of automatic systems.